RogerHuba/data_structures_and_algorithms/401d56/code-challenges/gradle/src/main/java/linkedList/README_LinkedList.md

 # API
 Node - Builds the LinkedList Node
-Insert - Will insert a node at the end of the current list.
+Insert - Will insert a node at the begning of the current list.
-Size - Will return the size of the current linked list Print - Will return a visual representation of the Linked List
+Size - Will return the size of the current linked list Print - Will return a visual representation of the Linked List Append - Will add to end and create a new head InsertBefore - Will insert a value before a given value.
+InsertAfter - Will insert a value after a given value.
+DeleteNode - Not implemented